mabahma/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

     end
 ```

-The reviewer encourages the OP to add more of these negative path tests.
+**The reviewer encourages the OP to add more negative path tests and generally to increase test code coverage for the next milestones.**

 Requirement | Finding
 ------------ | -------------